 As the companions become family, confronting the traumas that haunt them, rich characterization and drama emerges as a major pillar of the show.

 Not only that, but whereas the first few episodes were recorded on a single area mic and edited by Casey with zero experience, NeoScum is now widely known for its exceptional production and extensive use of sound and music.
 By Episodes 18 and 19, it's hard to imagine the show without it.

-If you want to check out NeoScum without starting from the beginning (for now) here are some alternative entry points for the series.
+If you want to check out NeoScum without starting from the beginning (for now) here are some A+ alternate entry points.